Welcome to the American Psychology-Law Society Awards Site

 All project-related materials (i.e., abstract, description, timeline, budget) should be blinded.
 Failure to blind materials will disqualify the applicants from the program.

 Awardees must submit yearly progress reports on Nov.
 15 of each year until the project is complete.
-Upon completion of the project, awardees must submit an end-of-project report (to be displayed on our website) and must present the results of their research at either a subsequent AP-LS conference or in the division’s APA program (applicant’s choice).
+Upon completion of the project, awardees must submit an end-of-project report and should consider presenting the results of their research at either a subsequent AP-LS conference or in the division’s APA program.

 Applications first will be reviewed by at least two external reviewers; proposals will be subject to blind review.
 After receiving external reviews, the ECP Committee will meet to evaluate the proposals and to make funding decisions.
 Both the external reviews and a panel summary will be provided to the applicant, regardless of award decision.